khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Don’t simply shrink the entire table to fit the viewport, or apply a fixed width to the tables, to the point it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunk table view can create a cluttered interface.
 Use the responsive view of the tables instead.

-* A cell’s width and height will change according to its content
+* WIP: A cell’s width and height will change according to its content
-* Don’t let the table break your layout by preventing horizontal scrolling
+* WIP: Don’t let the table break your layout by preventing horizontal scrolling

 #### Truncation